balena-io-experimental/etcher-streams/README.md

 You can omit the config.

-The config must be downloaded from the resin dashboard.
+The config must be downloaded from the resin dashboard, a sample config is provided in `rpi3.config.json`.

 `-t` means trim the ext{2,3,4} partitions (discarded blocks won't be written on the destination).